Domingo Tristán: Biography

-In 1821 he left the south and went to Lima, after the landing of the liberating expedition of San Martín, to present himself to the ranks of the patriot army, being that despite his lack of military qualities, San Martín entrusted him with the command of an important division of his army that in 1822 was completely destroyed in Ica by the Spanish general José de Canterac.
-In 1827 he was appointed prefect of Ayacucho and commanded the repression of the royalist rebels from Iquicha who had risen up against the republican authorities.
+In 1821, after the landing of the Liberating expedition of San Martín, he left the south and went to Lima to present himself to the ranks of the Patriot army.
+Despite his lack of military qualities, San Martín entrusted him with the command of an important division of his army that in 1822 was completely destroyed in the Battle of Ica by the Spanish general José de Canterac.

+In 1827 he was appointed prefect of Ayacucho and commanded the repression of the Royalist rebels from Iquicha who had risen up against the republican authorities.
 In 1834 he took the side of President Luis José de Orbegoso against the rebellion of Generals Agustín Gamarra and Pedro Pablo Bermúdez.
 Retired from active service, he died in Arequipa in 1847.